 You expect doctors and other health care staff to always have your best interests in mind.
 Under New Mexico law, medical negligence occurs when a doctor, nurse or other health care professional injures a patient with negligent or inappropriate medical care.
 The consequences of medical malpractice can cause permanent or life-ending injuries.

 In many cases, the harm caused by healthcare providers’ negligence can never be undone.
 Instead, our legal system offers victims of medical malpractice financial compensation for their injuries.
 If the medical malpractice is reckless, intentional, or with a wanton disregard for your safety, New Mexico law provides punitive damages to punish the medical office or provider to correct their behavior.
-Martinez, Hart, Thompson & Sanchez, P.C., is ready to stand up for you.
+Martinez, Hart, Sanchez & Romero, P.C., is ready to stand up for you.

 Medical malpractice occurs anytime a doctor, hospital or healthcare provider acts in a negligent manner and that negligent act directly results in injury or death to the patient.
 A health care provider acts in a negligent manner if they deviate from professional standards of care.